mcruzdev/blog/docs/posts/creating-quarkus-extension.md

 Now, that we have the default implementation, let's use our `integration-tests` module to test it.

-We need now to create a new resource called `GreetingResource`:
+We need now to create a new resource called `GreetingResource`, to test our implementation:

 ```java linenums="1"
 package dev.matheuscruz.quarkus.useful.it;